-A review of 21 studies showed that when combined with conventional medicine, Gingko may be useful in increasing mental capabilities in those with mild Alzheimer’s.
+A review of 21 studies showed that when combined with conventional cure, Gingko may be useful in increasing mental capabilities in those with mild Alzheimer’s.

 Another smaller review looked at 4 studies and found a notable reduction in symptoms associated with dementia when Ginkgo was used for 22-24 weeks – suggesting that long-term supplementation may be needed to reap its benefits.

 Some studies show that people with mental disorders have lower levels of omega-3s in their blood.
 Interestingly, experts have found evidence that fish oil supplements may prevent the onset or improve the symptoms of existing mental conditions.
 For example, it can reduce the chance of developing a psychotic disorder in people who’re at risk of developing one.
 [10, 11]

 Although Ginkgo may reduce inflammation too, it’s not nearly as potent as fish oil in this regard.
 Fish oil has been shown to posses powerful anti-inflammatory effects that may assist in treating chronic conditions.

 In the context of this post, the EPA omega-3 fatty acid in fish oil can reduce neuroinflammation, which is linked to cognitive decline and a whole host of other mental conditions.

 3. May Help Alleviate Symptoms of Depression